we use ggplot2 for graphical representations

 The main function for systematic exploration is grid_blvim(), which computes a collection of spatial interaction models (the BLV models obtained by blvim()) for all pairwise combinations of \(\alpha\) and \(\beta\) provided.

-For the \(\alpha\) parameter, it is generally recommended to focus on values strictly larger than 1 (setting \(\alpha=1\) significantly slows down the convergence of the fixed-point algorithm used in the BLV model).
-For \(\beta\), one wants to cover local models (with a large \(\beta\)) and long-range ones (with a small \(\beta\)).
+For the \(\alpha\) parameter, we generally recommend focussing on values strictly larger than 1 (setting \(\alpha=1\) significantly slows down the convergence of the fixed-point algorithm used in the BLV model).
+For \(\beta\), we aim to cover local models (with a large \(\beta\)) and long-range ones (with a small \(\beta\)).
 Here, distances between positions range from 1 to approximately 7, so a typical range for \(\frac{1}{\beta}\) could be \([0.5 ; 4]\).

 The collection of models is computed by grid_blvim() as follows.
-Notice that while we could specify the location data as parameters of the call, it is generally simpler to do so on the resulting sim_list().
+Note that while we could specify the location data as parameters of the call, it is generally simpler to do so on the resulting sim_list().

 models <- grid_blvim(costs,